An Estimated 8 Million Lives Saved Since Surgeon General’s Tobacco Warning 50 Years Ago, Study Finds

 While the number of smokers in the United States has decreased significantly over the past several decades, there are still an estimated 44 million Americans who smoke, or about 20 percent of the U.S. population.

 Today, smoking continues to claims hundreds of thousands of lives annually and is the single largest cause of preventable death in the United States.

 “Tobacco control has been a great success story for public health.
 We have essentially cut in half the number of tobacco-related deaths each year compared to what would have occurred in the absence of this effort.
 This is very encouraging, but the halfway point also means that there is more to be done,” said Holford.

 Researchers from the University of Michigan School of Public Health, Georgetown University and Fred Hutchinson Cancer Research Center co-authored the study.

-This Article was submitted by Denise L Meyer, on Tuesday, January 07, 2014.
+This article was submitted by Denise L Meyer on January 7, 2014.